noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

  * native types
  * number, string, bigint, boolean, symbol, null, undefined, object
  * typescript extensions
- * any: turns off the typechecker
+ * any: turns off the typechecker (wont produce errors)
  * unknown: the top type from which all inherit
  * object literal: e.g. { property: Type}
  * void: subtype of undefined, intended for use as a return type